nepalese-noob/CNMAP/README.md

 *.  ./install-nethunter-termux

-(After that wait sometimes and if it ask for any kind of information then give it.)
+(After that wait sometimes and if it ask for any kind of permision then give it.)

 After completing setting up